Empowering people to take charge of their lives

 Semi-Finalist of Breakthrough Mental Health Research Foundation Innovation in Mental Health, Social and Emotional Wellbeing Award at the SA Community Achievement Awards, 2019

-Mentally Fit EP have also provided training for council members from across State local councils at an annual conference, guest speaking at an Australian Mental health conference, a state Suicide Prevention conference, two National Suicide Prevention conferences, global Mental Health Conferences in Adelaide AND New Zealand, as well as global radio into America for the Glasser Institute.
+Mentally Fit EP have also provided training for council members from across State local councils at workshops and a conference, guest speaking at an Australian Mental health conference, a state Suicide Prevention conference, two National Suicide Prevention conferences, global Mental Health Conferences in Adelaide AND New Zealand, as well as global radio into America for the Glasser Institute.

 -